 My story really began 23 years ago when I tripped on a rock in a parking lot.
 Who knew that such a simple mishap could lead to where I am today?
 My fall was caused by a giant cell tumor in my right ankle that had fractured the joint.
 This led to surgery to remove the tumor and a graft taken from my hip to “rebuild the ankle.”
 Two surgeries followed by several months of recovery, I was back on my feet, with limitations and with the knowledge that “someday,” I might need to have a fusion if the ankle joint deteriorated and caused too much pain.

 My “someday” finally came after years of increasing pain, swelling, tripping and waking up from painful ankle spasms.
 I was tired of living in pain and being afraid of falling.
 I hated that I could no longer walk barefoot, (especially on the beach, which I loved) without going up on tiptoe.
 Most of all, I was worried that as I got older, it would only get worse.
-I was referred to Dr. John Kennedy at HSS to explore what treatments might be available.
-Dr. Kennedy discussed the options including an alternative to the ankle fusion that I had so dreaded, a procedure called ankle distraction arthroplasty that he and Dr. Austin Fragomen could perform.
+I was referred to a foot and ankle surgeon at HSS to explore what treatments might be available.
+He discussed the options including an alternative to the ankle fusion that I had so dreaded, a procedure called ankle distraction arthroplasty that he and Dr. Austin Fragomen could perform.

 When I met Dr. Fragomen I was instantly put at ease.
 He was so down to earth, professional and empathetic.
 He really listened to my concerns and fears.
 He explained the procedure and showed my husband and I the external fixator frame which to me, looked like something out of a Frankenstein movie.
 The idea of wearing a frame for 10 weeks, not being able to drive or get around by myself, of pain and the risk of infection – it was overwhelming.
 But as Dr. Fragomen answered my long list of questions, I felt that it was the right decision for me and I knew that he would take great care of me.
 And the idea that I would end up without any pins or plates or screws, that they would take stem cells from my hip and inject them into my ankle to help me grow new cartilage, was amazing.
 He also said they would release my Achilles tendon which would help me to walk better and not on tiptoe.
 Added to that, was the fact that I could be part of an exciting research study.
 I was determined to go through the procedure and be a success!